Skip to main content.

 Welcome!

 Greetings from our team at University of Kansas Otolaryngology - Head & Neck Surgery.
-Despite the continued challenges of the COVID-19 pandemic, our Department is celebrating another busy year filled with growth and continual improvement as we chase our mission of being an inclusive, tight-knit department focused on being leaders in otolaryngology education, research, and clinical care while being team players in the overall health and wellness of our local and global community.
+Our Department is celebrating another exciting year filled with exceptional growth and continual improvement as we pursue our mission of being an inclusive, tight-knit department focused on leading in otolaryngology education, research clinical care and community outreach.

-With the opening of Cambridge Tower A at the main campus of the University of Kansas Health System, we've been enjoying the perks of a state-of-the art surgical building that was designed to optimize surgical efficiency and patient-centered care while serving the round-the-clock needs of our hard-working medical professionals.
-We continue to expand and, in addition to our Kansas City, KS and Shawnee, KS locations, we are now offering ENT services at the KU Corporate Medical Plaza at the Indian Creek Campus in south Johnson County, KS and will soon be opening a new practice north of the river in Gladstone.
+We are proud to be recognized as #23 in the US News and World Report rankings for the best otolaryngology care in the country.
+Since the opening of Cambridge Tower A at the main campus of the University of Kansas Health System, we've been providing surgical care in a state-of-the art building designed to optimize surgical efficiency and patient-centered care while serving the round-the-clock needs of our hard-working medical professionals.
+We continue to expand our clinical services across the region.
+In addition to our locations at the University of Kansas Hospital Main Campus in Kansas City, KS; KU MedWest in Shawnee, KS; Children’s Mercy, St Luke’s Hospital, Kansas City VA Medical Center, and University Health Truman Medical Center in Kansas City, MO, we are now offering ENT services at the KU Corporate Medical Plaza and the Indian Creek Campus in south Johnson County, KS and at the Englewood Center in Gladstone, MO.

 We are committed to engaging within our local community.
-Last year, we initiated an ongoing partnership with Avenue of Life in Kansas City, Kansas to strengthen our service in our community, address the needs of our neighbors, and provide opportunities for our employees to experience personal growth.
-We're proud to help prepare and serve dinner to Avenue of Life clients, sort and organize the emergency clothing closet, collect donations of personal hygiene items, and clean the facility.
-We partner with the Rosedale Development Association to support the All-Rosedale Cleanup in the neighborhood where our main campus is located.
+In the Spring of 2024 and 2025, we co-hosted the ¡Goals for Health: Fiesta, Salud y Futbol! soccer clinic and wellness fair in Kansas City, Missouri with community and government partners.
+We sponsor families in need through local shelters and partner with the Rosedale Development Association to support the All-Rosedale Cleanup in the neighborhood where our main campus is located.
 In addition to picking up litter, removing brush, maintaining trails, and providing supplies, our volunteers enjoy meeting our neighbors and learning about other local organizations.

 A doctor shows a patient something on a laptopPatient Information